KiltedCode/khandaria-campaign/sessions/2021/2021-08-5-run-and-hide.md

 `Pylia` casts **augury** on draining unholy water, no answer

-`Belsarin` decides to try portal from water
+`Belsaran` decides to try portal from water
 pour vial and concentrates, feels tingle
 trying to pull energy, feels like could be healing potion
 tries unholy water, feels tingle